alikeayush/Portfolio/README.md

 ## Features
 - **Responsive Design:** The website is fully responsive, ensuring optimal viewing experience across various devices and screen sizes.
-- **Portfolio Gallery:** Showcase your projects with images, descriptions, and links to live demos or GitHub repositories.
 - **Interactive Elements:** Incorporate JavaScript to add interactive features such as smooth scrolling, animations, or dynamic content loading.
 - **Contact Form:** Allow visitors to reach out to you through a contact form or provide alternative contact information.